 1. If you might be transitioning back to public or private school it teaches in a different style then those schools do.
 So, it’s not going to introduce fractions in 1st grade.
 They wait until you’ve mastered other skills and are able to do everything with fractions.

 2. It’s not colorful.
-For my kids I think this might be a plus, but I could see how some kids might struggle with it.
+For my kids I think this is a plus, but I could see how some kids might struggle with it.

 3. There’s not a lot of show.
 He pretty much just presents the materials, and that’s it.